There But Not There is the 2018 Armistice project for the charity Remembered

 - Educate all generations about why they made the ultimate sacrifice.

-- Raise very substantial funds through sales of our 10-inch Soldier Silhouettes to help those suffering from the mental and physical wounds of their service in partnership with the Invictus Games Foundation.
+- Raise substantial funds through sales of our 10-inch Soldier Silhouettes to help those suffering from the mental and physical wounds of their service.

 The centenary of the Armistice marks a defining time in our history.
 So many people sacrificed so much in those war years and we must remember them.
 This project is a fitting memory to our forebears and Walking With The Wounded is honoured to be one of the beneficiaries of people’s generosity.
 While it is crucial we remember the past, we must not ignore the present, and as a charity we will continue to provide support to men and women who continue to serve on our behalf, particularly those who have struggled since they left the Armed Forces.
 There But Not There will help us do just that.